unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 * `WhitelistedMinter.getDefaultResolver()`
 * `setupOf(tokenId, keys: string[])` - return owner address, resolver address, and values for specified record keys of the domain

-#### Implement metatransactions for ERC721 built-in methods and some our methods
+#### Implement meta-transactions for ERC721 built-in methods and some our methods

 * `setApprovalForAll`
 * `approve`